 The Arabic village in Sugih Waras has become the center of trading for batik raw materials and weaving cloth since 1950.
 The Arab village is a silent witness on Pekalongan’s triumph with its batik cooperative during the reign of the Old Order.
 Back then, the price of mori fabric—basic fabric to make batik– throughout Indonesia is determined here.
 The remnants of the market hubbub are now out of sight.
 Only batik producers are still increasingly mushrooming in this area.

 Art deco buildings can also be found around the corners of Pekalongan City.
 According to a 2011 survey, there are at least 286 ancient buildings that can be categorized as Heritage Buildings in the city.
 The buildings were built around the year 1930 until 1970.
 Further investigation is still underway before the buildings can be officially announced as cultural heritage.

-Some of the old buildings in the city square have been restored and its function has been altered.
-The sugar industry headquarter now becomes National Batik Museum.
+Some of the old buildings in the city square have been restored, and its function has been altered.
+The sugar industry headquarters now become National Batik Museum.
 Jatayu sports hall becomes the center of batik culture and innovation.

 Moving north, an orange-painted building was the first bank in Pekalongan, but today it becomes the office of PT.
 Pertani.

 As we left Jetayu Street, let’s turn to Rajawali Utara Street.
 There, a lemonade factory from the 1920s is still operating.
 The Oriental Lemonade factory is still run by the third generation.
 The good news is that you can still taste this priyayi (noble) drink inside the factory!

 Arjati, that’s how the government of Pekalongan named this historical area.
 Arabian, Javanese and Chinese are the three ethnic groups that make the city grow and flourish.
 Last April, this historical area got a revamp.
 Arjati Heritage Walk invites young people to remember and revisit history while walking through the charming old town.